 - Embryo micromanipulation and production of GEMs; via zygote micromanipulation for transgenesis and genome editing and ES cell injection into host embryos to generate ES-derived F0 mice.

-- Cryopreservation of embryos and sperm for long-term storage of transgenic, gene targeted, congenic, and other mutant mouse strains.
+- Cryopreservation of embryos and sperm for storage/archiving of GEM lines.

-- Rederivation by embryo transfer and in vitro fertilization (IVF) for strain importation and recovery.
+- Rederivation of cryopreserved embryos and in vitro fertilization (IVF) of cryopreserved sperm for strain recovery and importation.

 - Provision of specialized mouse lines, ES cells and related molecular and cell biology reagents.

 - Assistance and training in specialized procedures in reproductive biology.